About Missoula College

 Today, the variables that define career success are ever-changing.
 In order to get ahead and stay ahead you need the right kind of preparation.
 Career-focused education teaches you the skills that employers demand.
 You need hands-on, practical experience with real-world applications.
 And you need the right kind of job placement assistance to get started in your new career.
 Missoula College can give you the education you need to reach your goals.

 Missoula College offers facilities to create a valuable and relevant learning experience for students.
-River Campus, designed by StudioFORMA Architects, has innovative technology to prepare students for their careers, like a cadaver lab and cybersecurity center.
+River Campus, designed by StudioFORMA Architects, opened in Fall 2017 and has innovative technology to prepare students for their careers, like a cadaver lab and cybersecurity center.
 West Campus has facilities to house heavy equipment, welding technology tools, our student-built modular homes, and more.

 At a Glance